closemarketing/formscrm/readme.txt

 [Official Repository GitHub](https://github.com/closemarketing/formscrm/)

 == Changelog ==
+= 3.15.4 =
+*  Fixed: Connection WPForms field date was not formatting to YYYY-MM-DD.

 = 3.15.3 =
 *  Added: Logs connection and entry created with WPForms in the form entry always.